nus-cs2113-AY2122S1/ip/docs/README.md

 ### Event Task : `event`

-Adds a Event task to the list of tasks.
+Adds an Event task to the list of tasks.

 Syntax - `event <taskName> /at <atWhen>`